mweel1/usa_high_level/government-os-services/index.md

 - [FBI](./fbi).
 This would allow the FBI to use your location if you were near an active investigation and would be need to be contacted for questioning.

+- [Sphere Events](/sphere-events/).
+This would setup a channel to receive application events when users were in certain areas and pressed the sphere zone option on their operating system.

+- FCC Emergency Communication System [ecs.gov](/ecs-gov).
+To receive emergency communications from government agencies.

+- [Local Dispatch](./local-dispatch/) is a communication channel that allow operating systems to communicate with local dispatch systems.

 Operating Systems with shared datastores may use these authorizations (for example ICloud, etc)

 For vehicle OS's the following services would have to be authorized:

 [Federal Roadway Signs](/federal-roadway-signs).

-- FCC Emergency Communication System [ecs.gov](/ecs-gov).
-To receive emergency communications from government agencies.